-Mn-54 and I-131 were found sporadically over several years of operation.
+Mn-54, I-131, and Cs-134 have been found sporadically during the years of operation.
 A summary of the positive results for these nuclides along with their applicable MDCs is provided in Table 4.9-5.

 Table 4.9-1 Average Annual Be-7 Concentration in Sediment